DEVESHTARASIA/crazybird/README.rst

 Research Quadcopter Platform
 ----------------------------

-After watching a TED talks show by Raffaello D'Andrea, We decided to embark on a quest to build the most  advanced open hardware quadcopter platform for research and development.
+After watching a TED talks show by Raffaello D'Andrea, I decided to embark on a quest to build the most  advanced open hardware quadcopter platform for research and development.